Assessment of COVID-19 hospitalization forecasts from a simplified SIR model: Introduction

 \section{Introduction}

-The SIR model~\cite{KermackMcK1927} is a simple compartmental model that is widely used to model infectious diseases~\cite{Hethcote2000}.
+Compartmental models, and in particular the well-known SIR model~\cite{KermackMcK1927}, have been widely used to model infectious diseases since the early 20th century; see~\cite{Hethcote2000} and references therein.
 Letting $S(t)$, $I(t)$, and $R(t)$ denote the number of susceptible, infectious and removed (or recovered) individuals at time $t$, and letting $\dot S(t)$, $\dot I(t)$, and $\dot R(t)$ denote their time derivatives, the SIR model consists in the following three-dimensional continuous-time autonomous dynamical system

 where $N = S(t) + I(t) + R(t)$ is the constant total population and $\beta$ and $\gamma$ are parameters.
-The SIR model, and several (sometimes deep) variations thereof, have been applied in several works to model the COVID-19 dynamics (see, e.g.,~\cite{LiuGayWilRoc2020,Atkeson2020,2007.01411,Nesterov2020,2003.14391,FanelliPia2020,CarlettiFanPia2020}) with known limitations (see~\cite{RodaVarHanLi2020,2006.06373,WangFle2020}).
-Sometimes, an SIR-like model is used to make long-term predictions (see~\cite{BhanotDeL2020}).
-However, at the time of writing this paper, it appears that studies are still rare (see, e.g.,~\cite{Singh2020.07.08.20148619}) where the SIR model parameters and initial conditions are learned on a ``train'' part of the available data in order to predict a ``test'' part of the data, making it possible to assess the prediction accuracy of the model.
+The SIR model, and several (sometimes deep) variations thereof, have been applied in several works to model the COVID-19 dynamics (see, e.g.,~\cite{LiuGayWilRoc2020,Atkeson2020,2003.14391,FanelliPia2020,CarlettiFanPia2020,KOZYREFF2021398,Nesterov2020,Nesterov2007.11429,Djidjou-Demasse2020.04.02.20049189,Abrams2021}) with known limitations~\cite{RodaVarHanLi2020,2006.06373,WangFle2020,ComunianGabGiu2020}.
+In~\cite{BhanotDeL2020}, an SIR-like model is used to make long-term forecasts.
+However, at the time of writing this paper, it appears that studies are still rare (see~\cite{Singh2020.07.08.20148619,GhoshCha2020,GhanamBooAbd2020}) where the SIR-like model parameters and initial conditions are learned on a ``train'' part of the available data in order to predict a subsequent ``test'' part, making it possible to assess the forecast accuracy of the model.

-In this paper, we adapt the SIR model to the situation where (i) $S$, $I$ and $R$ are hidden variables but $I(t)$ is observed through a ``proxy'' $H(t) = \alpha I(t)$, where $\alpha$ is unknown but constant, and (ii) not only $\beta$ and $\gamma$ but also the total population $N$ are unknown and have thus to be estimated.
-In the context of the COVID-19 application, $H$ will stand for the total number of lab-confirmed hospitalized patients.
+In this paper, we adapt the SIR model to the situation where (i) $S$, $I$ and $R$ are hidden variables but $I(t)$ is observed through a ``proxy'' $H(t) = \alpha I(t)$, where $\alpha$ is unknown but constant, and (ii) not only $\beta$ and $\gamma$ but also the total concerned population $N$ are unknown.
+In the context of the COVID-19 application, the proxy $H$ will be the total number of lab-confirmed hospitalized patients; the equation $H(t) = \alpha I(t)$ thus posits that a constant fraction of the infected people is hospitalized.
 The proposed adapted SIR model, which we term \emph{SH model}, is given in~\eqref{eq:SH}.
 It has two state variables ($\bar{S}$---a scaled version $S$---and $H$) and two parameters ($\bar\beta$---which lumps together the parameters $\beta$, $N$, and $\alpha$---and $\gamma$).